ahelal/ansible-concourse/README.md

 ## Overview
 I am a big fan of concourse CI, not so much bosh.
 This role will install concourse CI binaries.

+## Note breaking changes as of version 1.0.0
+version 1.0.0 now support all options for web and worker, but you need to adapt to the new config.
+Please look at config section.

 ## Example
 You can use test-kitchen to spin a test machine.
 ```